isabella232/experience-manager-guides-learn.en/help/tutorials/native-pdf/components-pdf-template.md

 * **Index**:  If you have designed an Index page layout, map it to the Index option.
 Using the stylesheets, you can style different index elements in the PDF output.
 Use the index styles `.idx-header`, `.idx-footer`, `.idx-body`, `.idx-title`, `.idx-keyword-group`, `.idx-unit`,  `.idx-keyword`, `.idx-name`, `.idx-link` and `.idx-child` to customize the styles for the elements of the index.

 * **Glossary**:  If you have a Glossary page layout, then map it to the Glossary option.

    The terms in the glossary of your PDF output are always sorted in alphabetical order.

+   You can also add the tag `sort-as` to define a sort key for the glossary terms.
+Experience Manager Guides then uses the sort key to sort the glossary terms in place of the glossary terms.
+If you haven't defined the sort key, it uses the glossary terms for sorting.
+For example, you can add the tag `sort-as—A` to the term "USB" and `sort-as—B` to the term "Pen Drive".
+When you sort these glossary terms, the sort key `A` for the glossary term "USB" appears before the sort key `B` for the glossary term  "Pen Drive".

   Using the stylesheets, you can style different glossary elements in the PDF output.
 Use the glossary styles `.glo-header`, `.glo-footer`, `.glo-body`, `.glo-title`, `.glo-unit`, `.glo-link`, and `.glo-term` to customize the styles for the elements of the glossary.